 7. AIML NF/NEF collects all the analytics information from NWDAF and derives assistance information that can satisfy the request from AI/ML Application Server taking into account, e.g. the QoS, User Data Congestion, UE mobility, and the preferred AIML time periods for FL operation, etc.

-8. AIML NF/NEF responds to the AI/ML Application Server with the derived assistance information.
+8. AIML NF/NEF responds/notifies to the AI/ML Application Server with the derived assistance information.

-The output parameters of the Nnef_AIMLAssistanceInfo_Request service operation can be as below:
+The output parameters of the Nnef_AIMLAssistanceInfo_Request/Nnef_AIMLAssistanceInfo_Notify service operation can be as below:

 - Set of the 5GS Assistance information requested by AI/ML Application Server.
 Each 5GS Assistance information can contain: